LAA221 Professional Course I

 Course frequency: Annually

 The course is structured around a series of lectures.
-In connection with the lectures, there will be given references to other literature that is relevant for the course.
+In connection with the lectures, there will be given references to other literature relevant for the course.
 A semester assignment shall be prepared.
 Field inspection.
+Semester assignment work is supervised in datalab (when budget allows capacity for this)

 Students receive supervision in groups, in connection with the semester assignment.